davik4life/DevProfile/README.md

+Used Google Fonts, and vite.
+It was a great experience working with React!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.